FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 #### void CustomSite#notifyPTAExecuted(PTAInfo); utility method

-This method should be called by CustomSite implementations after a PTA is executed to report it in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> File Tracking.
+This method should be called by CustomSite implementations after a PTA is executed to report it in {{< SecureTransport/componentshortname  >}} File Tracking.
 Post-transmission actions are usually executed after an actual transfer, so this method could be effectively called after calling `SourceFile#getInputStream(…)` or `DestinationFile#getOutputStream(…)` in case of upload or download respectfully.

 #### class PTAInfo; bean

 Objects of type `PTAInfo `describe an executed post-transmission actions.
 The object fields are:

--   `String actionType` – the type of the executed operation; required; typical actions are: MOVE, DELETE, SHARE, etc.; types, longer than 20 chars, are being trimmed by <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span>
+-   `String actionType` – the type of the executed operation; required; typical actions are: MOVE, DELETE, SHARE, etc.; types, longer than 20 chars, are being trimmed by {{< SecureTransport/securetransportname >}}
 -   `PTACompletionStatus completionStatus – SUCCESS/FAILURE;` required; indicates if the execution of the PTA succeeded or failed
 -   `String result` – the product of the executed action; typically, a file-name
--   `String comment` – human-readable information about the executed action; comments, longer than 1024 bytes are being trimmed by <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span>
+-   `String comment` – human-readable information about the executed action; comments, longer than 1024 bytes are being trimmed by {{< SecureTransport/securetransportname >}}

 Typical usage: